kcp-dev/kcp/docs/content/developers/replicate-new-resource.md

 ---
 description: >
-  How to add a new resource for replication by the cache server
+  How to add a new resource for replication by the cache server.
 ---

 # Replicating new resources in the cache server